averysmithproductions/faithinventory-com-thalliumeli/README.md

 This repo contains the code for the ThalliumEliLambda resource, which receives direct requests from and then returns responses to ThalliumEliApi.

-## Deployment
+## Initialize Repo

-To deploy this lambda code, follow these steps:

-1. Within this directory, install the node modules.
-You'll only have to do this once.
+To initialize this repo, you'll have to install the node modules.
+Run the following command.
+You'll only have to do this step once.

 ```
 nvm use
 npm install
 ```

+## Deployment

-2. Then run the this command.
+2. To deploy this lambda code, run the this command.
 `sh ./scripts/deploy.sh <environment> <awsProfile>`

 ## API Documentation